theduke/cloudkeep/README.txt

-mycloudbackup
+MyCloudBackup
 =============

-Back up data form all of your cloud services to a local or remote Filesystem (Dropbox, Amazon S3, ...)
+Back up data from all of your cloud services to a local or remote storate(like Filesystem, Amazon S3, Dropbox, ...).

+MCB will have a command line client and a cross-platform GUI.

 Services